2026 Arkfeld eDiscovery Conference

 Director of eDiscovery and Data Management at Squire Patton Boggs

-Robert E. Singleton is co-chair and director of eDiscovery and data management for Squire Patton Boggs, concentrating his practice on electronic discovery and related issues.
+Robert E. Singleton is the Director of eDiscovery and Data Management at Squire Patton Boggs, concentrating his practice on electronic discovery and related issues, and acting as the firm's resource for lawyers and clients on matters involving electronic discovery and the production of electronically stored information.

 Robert S. Hoff